braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/creating_custom_content_cards.md

 Depending on your use case, the exact implementation of your custom Content Card will vary a bit, but you will want to follow this basic formula:

-1. Build your own view controller
+1. Build your own view
-2. Subscribe to your custom view controller
+2. Subscribe to data updates
 3. Manually log analytics

-### Step 1: Create a custom view controller
+### Step 1: Create a custom view

 {% tabs %}
 {% tab Android %}

-First, create your own custom view controller component.
-Note that you won't be able to use Braze's default [`ContentCardFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html), as it's only able to handle our default Content Card types.
+First, create your own custom fragment.
+The default [`ContentCardFragment`](https://braze-inc.github.io/braze-android-sdk/kdoc/braze-android-sdk/com.braze.ui.contentcards/-content-cards-fragment/index.html) is only designed to handle our default Content Card types, but is a good starting point.

 {% endtab %}
 {% tab iOS %}

 First, create your own custom view controller component.
-Note that you won't be able to extend or subclass [`UICollectionViewController`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcardui/viewcontroller), as it's only able to handle our default Content Card types.
+The default [`BrazeContentCardUI.ViewController`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcardui/viewcontroller) is only designed to handle our default Content Card types, but is a good starting point.

 {% endtab %}
 {% tab Web %}